creativecreatorormaybenot/clock/README.md

   + Watch "Design and Build Clock Displays with Flutter" from Flutter Interact again.

+  + Add animations to every weather conditions.

+    - Only animate the current weather condition.

+    - Have a looping animation, i.e. every condition has a loop.

   + Create spin-up animation for when the widget is created or updated?

   + Checkout two of the vignettes from this [Flutter Interact talk](https://youtu.be/1AxXF038-lY): the one with thousands of particles being animated and the one with the 3D shapes w/ blending magic.